shree998/Campus-Expert/.github/PULL_REQUEST_TEMPLATE.md

 You've completed a module, congratulations!
 Please now complete the survey below.
 This survey helps us improve the training for you and future students.

 SURVEY: https://goo.gl/forms/yWLpRp4xycPs6PKS2.

+ONCE YOUR PR IS OPENED it will be reviewed as soon as possible, you can find more information about reviews here: https://github.com/campus-experts/open-training/docs/review-and-response.md